Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation

 In this section, we provide the proof of Theorem~\ref{thm:svmgmm}.
 First, we remind the reader of the prescribed approach outlined in Section \ref{sec-linkgmm} and introduce some necessary notation.
 Second, we present the key Lemma~\ref{lem:ineqforanoj}, which forms the backbone of our proof.
 The proof of the lemma is rather technical and is deferred to Appendix~\ref{sec:aux_lemmas_svm_GMM} along with a series of auxiliary lemmas.
 Finally, we end this section by showing how to prove Theorem~\ref{thm:svmgmm} using Lemma~\ref{lem:ineqforanoj}.

 \vp \textbf{Argument sketch and notation.}~We begin by presenting high-level ideas and defining notation that is specific to this proof.
 For $c\in[k]$, we define Recall that in the above, $\boldmu_j$ denotes the $j^{th}$ class mean of dimension $p$, and $\vb_j$ denotes the $n$-dimensional indicator that each training example is labeled as class $j$.
-Since we have made an equal-energy assumption on the class means (Assumption~\ref{ass:orthomean}), we will denote $\tn{\boldmu} := \tn{\boldmu_c}$ throughout this proof as shorthand.
 Further, recall from \Equation~\eqref{def-gmm} that the feature matrix can be expressed as $\X = \M\Y + \Q$, where $\Q \in \mathbb{R}^{p \times n}$ is a standard Gaussian matrix.
 Thus, we have

 As discussed in Section \ref{sec-linkgmm}, our goal is to show that the inverse Gram matrix $\A_k^{-1}$ is ``close'' to a positive definite diagonal matrix.
 Indeed, in our new notation, the desired inequality in \Equation~\eqref{eq:det-con} becomes